rebcabin/tangledown/README.md

 ### ANYWHERE REGEXES

 The regexes in this noweb, `anywhere_regexes`, match `block` tags that may be indented,  preserving indentation.
 The `block_end_re` regex also preserves indentation.
+Indentation is critical for Python, Haskell, and other languages.

 I converted the 'o' in 'block' to a harmless regex group `[o]` so that `block_end_re` won't match itself.
 That makes it safe to run this code on this here document itself.